dhillonJas/dhillonJas.github.io/README.md

 This README describes how to apply the strategies and protocols mentioned in Andrew Etter's book *Modern Technical Communication*.
 We will host a resume on GitHub pages using those strategies.

 ## Prerequisites
 A resume formatted in Markdown will be required.
-If you do not know how Markdown works, a link to a Markdown tutorial is provided in "More resources" at the bottom.
+If you do not know how Markdown works, a link to a Markdown tutorial is provided in [More resources](https://github.com/dhillonJas/dhillonJas.github.io#more-resources) at the bottom.

 ## Instructions
 ### 1. Make/Log in GitHub account